America's Anchorman is away and this is your undocumented anchorman, Mark Stein, sitting in.

 Rick, great to have you with us.

-Hey Rick, you're live on the air in Sarasota.
+Hey, Rick, you're live on the air in Sarasota.

-Are you listening to your radio?
+Hey, Rick, are you listening to your radio?

-That may be that may be the problem.
+That may be the problem.

 Rick's wandered away from the phone.